-- 13.5.1.
+14.5.1.
 Schools are increasingly recognised as places where early warning signs can be spotted that younger children may be at risk of getting involved in gangs or youth violence.
 Crucial preventive work can be done at this stage to prevent negative behaviour from escalating and becoming entrenched.
-We recognise that even low levels of youth violence can have a disproportionate impact on a pupil or the wider school/community environment.
-We will therefore, support children in developing safeguarding skills to prevent involvement in risky behaviours, and where serious concerns arise we will work collaboratively with our partner agencies to help prevent escalation of harm. - 13.5.2.
-For further information refer to government guidance advice to schools on gangs and youth violence and Preventing serious violence: a multi-agency approach. - 13.5.3.Support for young people affected by gang association can be obtained via each local authority for example: London gang exit
+We recognise that even low levels of youth violence can have a disproportionate impact on a child/young person or the widerschool/community environment.
+We will therefore, support children/young people in developing safeguarding skills to prevent involvement in risky behaviours, and where serious concerns arise, we will work collaboratively with our partner agencies to help prevent escalation of harm.

-13.6.
+- 14.5.2.
+For further information refer to government guidance advice to schools on gangs and youth violence and Preventing serious violence: a multi-agency approach. - 14.5.3.
+Support for young people affected by gang association can be obtained via each local authority for example: London gang exit.

+14.6.
 County Lines

-- 13.6.1.
-This is a geographically widespread form of criminal activity involving drug networks or gangs that groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural or seaside areas.
+- 14.6.1.
+This is a geographically widespread form of criminal activity involving drug networksor gangs that groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural or seaside areas.
 Missing episodes can be an important identifying factor, where the victim may have been trafficked for these purposes.
-In close working relationship with the local MASH a referral to the National Referral Mechanism will be considered for any such concerns. - 13.6.2.
+In close working relationship with the local MASH a referral to the National Referral Mechanism will be considered for any such concerns. - 14.6.2.
 Further advice can be obtained from Home Office guidance Criminal exploitation of children and vulnerable adults county lines

-13.7.
+14.7.
 Domestic Abuse

-13.7.1.
-The cross-government definition of domestic violence and abuse is: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: psychological; physical; sexual; financial; and emotional.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+14.7.1.
+The cross-government definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional.
+All children and young people can witness and be adversely affected by domestic abuse in the context of their homelife where domestic abuse occurs between family members.
+Exposure to domestic abuse and/or violence can have a serious, long-lasting emotional and psychological impact on children and young people.
+In some cases, a child or young person may blame themselves for the abuse or may have had to leave the family home as a result.

-13.8.
+14.8.
 Operation Encompass